ASTRA053/IP-Tracker/README.md

 ## USAGE OPTIONS [Termux] :

 __SCAN__ :
-- From this option you can start tracking ip lcation
+- From this option you can start tracking ip location